My Story

 Hi, my name is Kashala Abrahams.

-I alchemise complex trauma into archival resilience through blunt, compassionate vulnerability; channelling my lived experience and pairing it with my academic psychological studies so clinical understanding of psychology is thoughtful and well-informed by the survivors; working to reflect, revitalise and reform mental health outcomes so the survivors and the loved ones of the survivors are better, comprehensively understood.
-My intended cognoscenti (as of right now) is to combine both my creative writing and psychology background in creative/expressive art therapies specifically for children.
+I alchemise complex trauma into archival resilience through blunt, compassionate vulnerability; channelling my lived experience and pairing it with my academic neuropsychological studies so clinical understanding is thoughtful and enlightened by the survivors.
+I work to reflect upon, revitalise and reform mental health outcomes so the survivors and the loved ones of the survivors are better, comprehensively understood.
+My intended cognoscente is educational psychology and neuroscience so children and young people are affirmed and best accommodated for their unique neurotypes and psychological profiles.

 The Short Version

-I grew up as an undiagnosed neurodivergent child (ARFID and OCD) alongside my single mother whose undiagnosed and untreated highly erratic mood changes, paranoia and (suspected) auditory hallucinations cemented an excruciating home life upbringing where the world ceased to make sense for both of us.
-Her undiagnosed state presented as unintentional emotional neglect towards me.
+I grew up as an undiagnosed neurodivergent child (diagnosed with Autism at age 25 and with ARFID at age 24) alongside my Primary Caregiver, whose undiagnosed and untreated erratic mood changes, paranoia and suspected auditory hallucinations cemented an excruciating home life upbringing where the world ceased to make sense for both of us.
+Their undiagnosed state presented as unintentional emotional neglect and mental abuse towards me.

 My developmental years were shrouded in early ostracism, innumerable social rejections, emotional neglect and major childhood depressive disorder.